nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ![servo connected to dev kit](images/mainServo.jpg)

-We know that you really want to do one thing when you get new hardware and software in your hands - build robots!
-In order for a robot to one day take over the world it needs to be able to move and grab things.
-This movement can be achieved with servos which are controlled using a PWM signal.
-To help you along with your plan for world domination the C.H.I.P.
+The C.H.I.P.
 Pro Dev board provides breakout pins to conveniently power and control servos from.

 Most servos have three pins: **power**, **ground**, and a **control signal**.
 The control signal is a pulse-width-modulated input signal whose high pulse width (within a determined period) determines the servo's angular position.
 The control signal pin draws a small enough amount of current that it can be directly controlled by the PWM pins on C.H.I.P.
 Pro.

+![servo connected to dev kit](images/pwmPins.jpg)

 While the signal pin draws a low amount, the servo motor connected to the power pin draws more power than the C.H.I.P.
 Pro can provide on its own.
-The Dev Kit board helps with this by providing a **5 volt bus** for the servo to draw from next to the signal and ground pin.
-This is because the PWM Servo power pins are connected to the **DC-In barrel jack providing 5 volts**.
+The Dev Kit board helps with this by providing a **5 volt power pin** next to the signal and ground pin.
+This pin is connected to the **DC-In barrel jack providing 5 volts**.

-![servo connected to dev kit](images/pwmPins.jpg)

-So you don't have to solder headers to the board, the through-holes are staggered just enough to friction hold them.
+The PWM0 and PWM1 through-holes are staggered just enough to friction hold male header pins.
+So, no soldering is needed.

 Export the PWM pin you want to use: